Brexit and the new points based immigration system - practical considerations for HR professionals

 It is likely that candidates will have an increased expectation that they could be sponsored as the resident labour market test will no longer prevent sponsorship where there are suitable settled workers also applying.
 This will result in a larger number of job roles capable of sponsorship than were previously available and a larger number of applicants are likely.

 It is advisable to act now if you do not already have a sponsor licence to ensure that you are able to recruit the talent your organisation will require from January 2021.
-The process takes approximately 8 weeks and demand is currently high.
+The process takes approximately eight weeks and demand is currently high.
 We can support you with your application which essentially involves ensuring that your business meets the suitability and eligibility criteria, nominating staff to take on roles to manage the sponsor licence and providing the correct supporting documentation.

 UKVI have produced a useful one page 'employers guide to becoming a licenced sponsor of skilled migrant workers' which should be read alongside the more detailed guidance but breaks the process down into four clear steps.

-We already have a Sponsor Licence – what are the key changes?
+We already have a sponsor licence – what are the key changes?

 If your organisation currently holds a sponsor licence under the Tier 2 General category, then you do not need to apply for a new licence as it will be automatically converted to the new ‘Skilled Worker’ category.
 However, the original expiry date will apply.
 In other words, your sponsor licence will be automatically re-labelled but the expiry date will not be extended.